reactjs/react.dev/src/content/reference/react/useLayoutEffect.md

 * The code inside `useLayoutEffect` and all state updates scheduled from it **block the browser from repainting the screen.** When used excessively, this makes your app slow.
 When possible, prefer [`useEffect`.](/reference/react/useEffect)

+* If you trigger a render inside `useLayoutEffect`, React will flush all remaining effects including `useEffect`.

 ---

 ## Usage {/*usage*/}